punkstack/ninjaworld/README.md

 neighbouring village named Foo in the south direction.

-Otsutsukies are randomly deployed in the villages, and if in a village more than one otsutsukies are deployed, they destroy not only each other but also the city.
+Otsutsukies are randomly deployed in the villages, and if in a village more than one otsutsukies are deployed, they destroy not only each other but also the village.
 And the remaining otsutsukies move randomly to the available neighbouring villages and repeat the same war protocol in that village.

 ### Packages